 Foggy San Francisco, along with Los Angeles and New York is one of the best locations in the world for examples of the dark and mysterious genre known as film noir (black film).
 The following are some of the many images of film noir with San Francisco locations.

 Arthur Franz, the “Sniper” runs up the rickety wooden Filbert Steps of Telegraph Hill after shooting another woman to death with his scope rifle.
 “This is developing into a very bad habit!!!!”
 This 1952 movie amazes me for its frankness of the subject matter, and its weird attempt to show understanding for this creep at the film’s ending.
-It’s also an extremely interesting movie; have a shot at it sometime.
+It’s also an extremely interesting movie; take a shot at it sometime.
 (Oooohhhh, Tim!)
 The wooden steps were replaced in the 1970’s, and the old warehouse below the steps, in the 1980’s.

 A cab pulls up to Pier 5 on the Embarcadero with Tom Conway, the “Falcon” inside in the 1945 thriller ‘The Falcon in San Francisco’.